Roy Sommer: Coaching career

 Sommer served as an assistant for the San Jose Sharks during the 1997-98 NHL season before being named head coach of the AHL’s Kentucky Thoroughblades on May 28, 1998.
 That began a run of 24 years leading the Sharks’ AHL prospects with Kentucky (1998 to 2001), the Cleveland Barons (2001 to 2006), the Worcester Sharks (2006 to 2015) and the San Jose Barracuda (2015 to 2022).
 More than 150 of his players went on to play in the National Hockey League.

 On February 10, 2016, while with the Barracuda, Sommer became the winningest head coach in AHL history when he reached 637 wins.
 He surpassed Bun Cook, who spent 19 seasons as a head coach in the AHL.
 He won the Louis A. R. Pieri Memorial Award as the AHL's coach of the year in 2017 after leading the Barracuda to the best regular season finish in the AHL's Pacific Division.

 On December 11, 2019, after the Sharks fired head coach Peter DeBoer and his staff, Sommer left the San Jose Barracuda to serve as the Sharks’ associate coach under interim head coach Bob Boughner.
 After working the final 37 games of the 2019–20 NHL season with the Sharks, Sommer returned to the Barracuda on September 22, 2020.

 Sommer won his 800th game as a head coach on January 8, 2022, against the Henderson Silver Knights.
 On May 18, he transitioned to a senior advisory role within the team as assistant John McCarthy was named his successor.
 In 24 seasons with the Sharks organization, he recorded 808 wins against 721 losses, 48 ties, and 159 overtime defeats.

 On July 12, 2022, shortly after Mike Grier was hired to replace Doug Wilson as the Sharks GM, Sommer was named head coach of the San Diego Gulls.

 On April 15, 2023, Sommer announced his intention to retire at the conclusion of the season.
+He finished his AHL tenure with 828 wins, 770 losses, 48 ties and 168 overtime/shootout losses in 1,814 games over 25 seasons as a head coach.

-He ended his retirement to take over as head coach of the Western Hockey League’s Wenatchee Wild on October 12, 2023.
+Sommer ended his retirement to take over as head coach of the Western Hockey League’s Wenatchee Wild on October 12, 2023.

 He was inducted into the AHL Hall of Fame on February 5, 2024, in a ceremony that took place during the league’s All-Star festivities in San Jose.